 I think a lot of old school traders keep a detailed journal for trading.
 I wouldn’t say I am old school because I’m not that experienced of a trader at all.
 However, I have been using a few strategies to generate consistent income while I was working and after I retired early.

 For the purpose of this spreadsheet, I used mostly almost entirely Google Finance functions to populate stock information, pricing, financials etc. You can also use the Google API to customize and add fields of your own to your liking.
 I also use an importXML command to obtain information from Yahoo Finance on dividends and earnings related data.
+Google Finance is an incredibly powerful function and I’ve explained in detail about this function in my Google Finance spreadsheet post.

 The spreadsheet is simple, yet effective.
 Just make sure you update it on a regular basis.
 I would recommend spending 5-10 minutes updating the spreadsheet once a month with your figures.
 I don’t always do the exact amount for different expenses because it takes a lot of time but that is also up to you.
 You can use this spreadsheet if you’re a single person as well as if you’re a couple (just add everything up!).